laacz/advent-of-code/2024/readme.md

 Dang output.
 I lost half an hour generating test cases.
 All tests pass, submission is rejected.
 Then submitted a string, where output was joined with commas, as stated in the task...

 For the second part I had to abort bruteforcing and look for hints. `<<3` was enough.
 These types of tasks are not my forte.
 Or even my normale.

+## Day 18

+Same old Dijkstra.
+For the second part just same pathfinding until there is no path.
+Didn't write a single test line tho.
+No need.